 The term “disability” is often used in the context of eligibility for disability benefits or accommodations under various disability-related laws and programs.
 In the United States, the Social Security Administration (SSA) recognizes that some individuals with cancer may qualify for disability benefits if their condition meets the SSA’s definition of disability.

-Types of Cancer
+Types Of Cancer

-Cancer can develop in almost any part of the body, and there are numerous types of cancer-based on the particular organs or tissues where they originate.
+Cancer can develop in almost any part of the body, and there are numerous types of cancer based on the particular organs or tissues where they originate.
 Some common types of cancer:

 • Breast Cancer: Cancer that begins in the breast tissue, primarily affecting women but can also occur in men.